A solution provider for various mRNA life cycle primary packaging challenges

 *After 3 cycles of freezing and thawing at -20°C, the leachable silicone quantities increase for both siliconization technologies, but sprayed silicone is much more affected.
 We see 24 times more free silicone oil for the syringe siliconized with sprayed on siliconization.
 The lubrication technology matters for drug stability.
 An immobilized cross-linked siliconization lowers the risk for any drug interaction.

-Normal syringe functionality even at -80°C.
+Normal syringe functionality even in deep-cold temperatures.

 All normal polymer syringe functionalities remain unchanged after 3 times freeze/thaw and no residual risks were identified after several studies: